croeer/chesspy/README.md

 ```
 ![Example screenshot](/screenshots/output.png?raw=true "Example Screenshot")

+## Server mode
+Using the http-server `server.py`, a webservice will listen at the configured port.
+Images can be transferred via `POST` request, which will be parsed, analyzed and the result will be printed back to the client.

 ## Dependencies

 Using http://opencv.org/ to detect the pieces and [Sunfish](https://github.com/thomasahle/sunfish) python chess engine to analyse the board and predict the next move.